-Studying AS level Physics helps you to think logically and solve problems, gather evidence to prove your argument and analyse and communicate complex ideas.
+Studying A level Physics helps you to think logically and solve problems, gather evidence to prove your argument and analyse and communicate complex ideas.

-A Level Physics is essential if you intend to read physical sciences or related subjects at university, and highly recommended (at least to AS) for medicine.
+A Level Physics is essential if you intend to read physical sciences or related subjects at university, and highly recommended for medicine.
 However, it is also a good foundation for many non-scientific careers, such as Law and Accountancy, as the skills acquired (e.g. analysis, logic, numeracy, ICT, precision and practical techniques) are readily transferable to other disciplines.